198808xc/OrganSegC2F/README.md

 # OrganSegC2F: a coarse-to-fine organ segmentation framework
-version 1.10 - Sep 21 2017 - by Lingxi Xie
+version 1.10 - Sep 21 2017 - by Yuyin Zhou and Lingxi Xie

+**Yuyin Zhou created the first version of these codes, and Lingxi Xie later revised them for release.**

 If you use our codes, please cite our paper accordingly:
-  Yuyin Zhou, Lingxi Xie, Wei Shen, Yan Wang, Elliot K. Fishman, Alan L. Yuille,
+  **Yuyin Zhou**, Lingxi Xie, Wei Shen, Yan Wang, Elliot K. Fishman, Alan L. Yuille,
     "A Fixed-Point Model for Pancreas Segmentation in Abdominal CT Scans", in International Conference on MICCAI, Quebec City, Quebec, Canada, 2017.